Particle acceleration up to the synchrotron burn-off limit in relativistic magnetized turbulence

-Evaluating the various contributions along the three spatial axes reveals that most of the initial energization, occurring over the interval $0.2\ell_{\rm c}/c \lesssim t \lesssim 0.45\,\ell_{\rm c}/c$, originates from the acceleration of $\boldsymbol{u_E}$ in the $+\boldsymbol{y}$--direction.
+Evaluating the various contributions along the three spatial axes reveals that most of the initial energization, occurring over the interval $0.2\ell_{\rm c}/c \lesssim t \lesssim 0.45\,\ell_{\rm c}/c$, originates from the acceleration of $\boldsymbol{u_E}$ in the $+\boldsymbol{y}$ direction.
 As the particle gyrates toward $-\boldsymbol{y}$ (see the evolution of $\boldsymbol{p'}$), the accelerated motion of the field line toward $+\boldsymbol{y}$ energizes $p'_y$.
 Subsequent gyration converts this gain in $p'_y$ into $p'_z$.
 Overall, the comoving particle energy increases by a factor $\simeq 10-20$ in this short period.
 Synchrotron losses during this phase are mitigated by the weaker-than-average magnetic field and the near alignment of the particle trajectory with the magnetic field.
 The pitch-angle cosine indeed takes values between $-0.7$ and $-1$.
 Interestingly, we observe that the particle Lorentz factor evolves exponentially over time, which is a characteristic feature of the above model whenever particles are subject to a constant force [Eq.~(\ref{eq:dyn_e})].

-In the later phase, from $t \simeq 0.45$ to $\simeq 0.55\,\ell_{\rm c}/c$, the particle gets an additional energy boost, albeit more modest than the ten- or twenty-fold increase observed in the initial phase.
+In the later phase, from $t \simeq 0.45$ to $\simeq 0.55\,\ell_{\rm c}/c$, the particle gets an additional energy boost, albeit more modest than the 10- or 20-fold increase observed in the initial phase.
 This gain results from the sudden deceleration of $\boldsymbol{u_E}$ and an increase in $B'$, corresponding to a compression of the velocity flow in the perpendicular plane, as in a mirror mode.
 The pitch-angle cosine accordingly falls to values $\simeq 0$, which maximizes energy gain in such a situation.

-In the simulation frame, the energy gain follows from Lorentz boosting of the comoving momentum components with the local $4$--velocity $\boldsymbol{u_E}$.
+In the simulation frame, the energy gain follows from Lorentz boosting of the comoving momentum components with the local four-velocity $\boldsymbol{u_E}$.
 The momentum components in this simulation frame evolve under the conjunct effect of gyration (in the comoving frame), boost at $\boldsymbol{u_E}$ and drift along a perpendicular electric field.
-Inspection of the electromagnetic field components in the vicinity of the trajectory does not reveal any particular structure, such as a current sheet.
+Inspection of the electromagnetic-field components in the vicinity of the trajectory does not reveal any particular structure, such as a current sheet.